World AIDS Day 2016

 The first World AIDS Day was held in 1988 after health ministers from around the world met in London, England and agreed to such a day as a way of highlighting the enormity of the AIDS pandemic and nations’ responsibility to ensure universal treatment, care and support for people living with HIV and AIDS.

-According to the UNAIDS Report on the global AIDS epidemic 2013, 1.6 million people worldwide died of AIDS-related illnesses in 2012.
-By 2012, an estimated 35.3 million people around the world were living with HIV.
+According to the AIDS by the numbers 2016 report from UNAIDS, 1.1 million people worldwide died of AIDS-related illnesses in 2015.
+By the end of 2015, an estimated 36.7 million people around the world were living with HIV.

 We invite you to explore the information and resources on this page that may help you in your work and in your own acknowledgement of this special time.

-- The Public Health Agency of Canada’s Centre for Infectious Disease Prevention and Control monitors the HIV epidemic in Canada.
+- The Public Health Agency of Canada monitors the HIV epidemic in Canada.

-- For a summary of the most recent estimates for HIV infections in Canada, see Summary: Estimates of HIV Prevalence and Incidence in Canada, 2011.
+- For a summary of the most recent estimates for HIV infections in Canada, see Summary: Estimates of HIV Incidence, Prevalence and proportion Undiagnosed in Canada, 2014.

 Additional resources include:

 - The Epidemiology of HIV in Canada – CATIE fact sheet

 - The Epidemiology of HIV in Gay Men and Other Men who have Sex with Men – CATIE fact sheet

 - The epidemiology of HIV in people who inject drugs in Canada – CATIE fact sheet